Probing the Short-Distance Structure of the Quark-Gluon Plasma with Energy Correlators

 {\it 5.
 Summary. --} In this \emph{Letter} we have presented the first complete and realistic calculations of the medium modification of EEC inside $\gamma$-triggered jets in high-energy heavy-ion collisions.
 Contrary to the naive expectation of a step-wise scaling behavior in the angular distribution due to the interplay of vacuum and medium-induced emission characterizing the onset of coherence in the jet splitting in a toy model \cite{Andres:2022ovj,Andres:2023xwr}, we found that the EEC is enhanced at large angles instead by medium-response from elastic scattering.
 It is also suppressed at small angles by jet energy loss and transverse momentum broadening, deviating from the vacuum scaling behavior.
 In the realistic environment of heavy-ion collisions, neither the medium response nor gluon bremsstrahlung contributions exhibit any scaling behavior similar to the case in vacuum.
 However, they each have a unique dependence on the momentum scale of the interactions in the QGP, as characterized by the Debye mass in the LBT model.
 In other models of the jet-medium interaction, this scale is given by the saturation scale of the medium \cite{Casalderrey-Solana:2007xns,Ke:2023xeo}.
 The final medium modification of EEC is found to be sensitive to this scale.
 Building on recent measurements of EEC's in vacuum \cite{Fan:2023,Tamis:2023guc,Lu:2023}, the experimental verification and measurement of this unique medium modification will provide a new observable to characterize the momentum scale and the structure of parton interactions in the QGP, through joint statistical analyses with other jet observables.

 This work is in parallel to a study by X.-N. Wang, W. Ke and W. Zhao where similar nuclear modification of the energy-correlator is found in electron-ion collisions \cite{Kewbzxnw}.
 We thank C. Andres, W. Fan, B. Jacak, K. Lee, D. Pablos, Raghav Kunnawalkam Elayavalli and F. Yuan for helpful discussions.
-This work is supported in part by NSFC under Grant Nos.~11935007, 11221504, 11861131009, 11890714, 12075098, 12175122, 2021-867 and 12147134, by Guangdong Major Project of Basic and Applied Basic Research No.~2020B0301030008, by Guangdong Basic and Applied Basic Research Foundation No.~2021A1515110817, by Science and Technology Program of Guangzhou No. 2019050001, by DOE under Contract No. DE-AC02-05CH11231, and within the framework of the SURGE Collaboration, by NSF under Grant No. OAC-2004571 within the X-SCAPE Collaboration, and by start-up funds from Yale University.
+This work is supported in part by the National Key Research and Development Program of China under Grant No. 2020YFE0202002, NSFC under Grant Nos.~11935007, 11221504, 11861131009, 11890714, 12075098, 12175122, 2021-867 and 12147134, by Guangdong Major Project of Basic and Applied Basic Research No.~2020B0301030008, by Guangdong Basic and Applied Basic Research Foundation No.~2021A1515110817, by Science and Technology Program of Guangzhou No. 2019050001, by DOE under Contract No. DE-AC02-05CH11231, and within the framework of the SURGE Collaboration, by NSF under Grant No. OAC-2004571 within the X-SCAPE Collaboration, and by start-up funds from Yale University.
 Computations in this study are performed at the NSC3/CCNU.